 4.8 The Council has invested significantly from capital resources over recent years to support a vehicle replacement strategy.
-Continued investment of £1.0 million is required in order to sustain planned vehicle replacement cycles and maintain the ability of the existing vehicle & plant fleet to meet the needs of services and mitigate against increased revenue pressures arising from additional maintenance and temporary hire costs due to increased vehicle failure rates.
+Continued investment of £1.8 million is required in order to sustain planned vehicle replacement cycles and maintain the ability of the existing vehicle & plant fleet to meet the needs of services and mitigate against increased revenue pressures arising from additional maintenance and temporary hire costs due to increased vehicle failure rates.
+This funding will also support the match funding of grant received in relation to the purchase of 2 electric minibuses, supporting the council's efforts to tackle climate change and further expand the scale of the electric fleet in the Council beyond small vehicles.